-The mandate of HI in Gaza and throughout the Palestinian Terrirories is to improve the daily lives of the most vulnerable people (people with disabilities, women, children and elderly people), by empowering local disabled people’s organisations and activists to seek the recognition of the rights of most vulnerable segments of society.
+The mandate of HI in Gaza and throughout the Palestinian Territories is to improve the daily lives of the most vulnerable including people with disabilities.

 HI's information stand at an event in Gaza, April 2015 | © Tom Shelton / HI

 HI has been working in Palestine since 1996 with a main mandate to support disability organisations.
 In 1999, the organisation launched an education initiative on the risks of anti-personnel landmines and other explosive remnants of war.
-A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psychosocial support, Disabled Persons Organisations (DPO) empowerment, local inclusive development, access to education and access to employment.
-Following the summer 2014 humanitarian crisis in Gaza, HI complemented its development intervention with emergency and post emergency response in the fields of rehabilitation, reconstruction, and anti-personnel landmines and other explosive remnants of war risk reduction.
+A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psycho-social support, Disabled Persons Organisations (DPO) empowerment, inclusive development, access to education and access to employment.

 Faced with an ongoing crisis with Israel and a long-standing blockade in the Gaza Strip, the Palestinian people, including people with disabilities, get by as best they can.

-The situation in which HI intervenes in Palestine is unique and particularly complex.
 The living conditions in the occupied Palestinian territories remain very tense and Palestinians living in the Gaza strip and the West Bank are particularly vulnerable.
-The already precarious socio-economic situation has deteriorated since the summer 2014 Israeli Offensive, “Protective Edge”.
-Lack of employment opportunities have driven the unemployment rate to over 38%, further exacerbated by strict restrictions of movement of goods and people.
+The already precarious socio-economic situation heavily deteriorated since the COVID pandemic.
+Due to lack of employment opportunities, restrictions of movement of goods and people, etc., unemployment rate has skyrocketed.
 With service sectors and non-governmental organisations resources stretched thin, Palestinians are struggling to meet their basic needs, especially persons with disabilities who are often overlooked and lack proper representation in development and relief efforts.

 People with disabilities have to contend with discrimination at every level of society, in particular in the areas of education and employment.
 This situation is especially problematic for women with disabilities and the mothers of children with disabilities.